fcFn/cloudinary-workshop/README.md

 # Cloudinary NodeJS Quickstart

-This is the [quickstart project](https://cloudinary.com/documentation/javascript_quick_start) from the Cloudinary docs.
+This is the [quickstart project](https://cloudinary.com/documentation/javascript_quick_start) from the Cloudinary docs using updated Parcel.

 ## Setup